 - prevent suicide and self-harm

 - combat the stigma of mental illness

 'Like' us on Facebook to get our latest research findings

-The MaSH Project researches and audits self-harm presentations at the three Emergency Departments in the City of Manchester.
-It produces biennial reports on the characteristics, demographics and needs of service users.
+Research into and audit of self-harm presentations at the three Emergency Departments in the City of Manchester.

 The Centre's research is led by senior academics and clinicians with a worldwide reputation for pioneering improvements in understanding and professional practice.

 - Professor Louis Appleby CBE

 The Centre's Director who has played a key role in shaping Government mental health policy for over 15 years.

 A leading researcher into causes, treatment and prevention of suicidal behaviour, closely involved in establishing the national self-harm guidelines and suicide prevention strategy.